Wiizard/Reiwious/README.md

+## F.A.Q
+*Q. Is Reiwious a successor to IW4x?
+**A: No and it never will be.
+Reiwious aims to only reduce crashes that you may experience when using IW4x.

-## So does Reiwious make IW4x god tier waifu then? ( ͡° ͜ʖ ͡°)
-You decide but from a gaming perspective, it just works.
+*Q. So does Reiwious make IW4x god tier waifu then? ( ͡° ͜ʖ ͡°) **A: You decide but from a gaming perspective, it just works.

+*Q. Why the name Reiwious tho?
+**A: It just works... it's also kawaii too.

+*Q. Is Reiwious safe to use?
+**A: Yes it is, see [here](https://www.virustotal.com/#/file/c86ccf5afa1e5532a6cbcf741bcc008a317385b6848b628d893b51e08f271cec/detection) for more.

+## Roadmsp
+* Add compatibility for v0.6.0, the latest version of IW4x as of writing.
+* ?